maxpat78/CryptoPad/README.md

 - Botan[4]
 - NSS3 from Mozilla[5]

-_libeay.c and _libnss.c provide a C version of AES-256 CTR Little-Endian encryption performed by AE-1, openssl and NSS based respectively.
+_libeay.c, _libnss.c and _libbotan.c provide a C version of AES-256 CTR Little-Endian encryption performed by AE-1.